puppetlabs/puppetlabs-tomcat/README.md

 Default value: `undef`.

->Note: if you don't specify a home path in this parameter, Puppet does not pass the `-home` switch to Tomcat.
+>Note: If you don't specify a home path in this parameter, Puppet does not pass the `-home` switch to Tomcat.
 That can cause problems on some systems, so we recommend including this parameter.

 ##### `service_enable`